platformsh/platformsh-docs/src/languages/php/fpm.md

 The web agency [Pixelant](https://www.pixelant.net/) has also published a [log analyzer tool for Platform.sh](https://github.com/pixelant/platformsh-analytics) that offers a better visualization of access logs to determine how much memory requests are using on average.
 It also offers additional insights into the operation of your site that can suggest places to further optimize your configuration and provide guidance on when it's time to increase your plan size.
 (Please note that this tool is maintained by a 3rd party, not by Platform.sh.)

-> **note**
->
+{{< note >}}
-> If you are running on PHP 5.x then don't bother adjusting the worker memory usage until you upgrade to PHP 7.x.
+If you are running on PHP 5.x then don't bother adjusting the worker memory usage until you upgrade to PHP 7.x.
 PHP 7 is vastly more memory efficient than PHP 5 and you will likely need less than half as much memory per process under PHP 7.
+{{< /note >}}